-1. An empirical issue
+2 An empirical issue

 While focus particles may appear in a wide variety of environments, their distribution is not unrestricted.
-There appears to be a general agreement in the literature on two distributional properties of focus particles:
+There appears to be general agreement in the literature on two distributional properties of focus particles:

-- focus particles must attach to maximal projections (XPs) - focus particles must c-command the focused phrase1
+- Focus particles must attach to maximal projections (XPs) - Focus particles must c-command the focused phrase.1

-In addition to these two restrictions, some further constraints have been proposed in the literature, but as to the precise nature of these additional constraints, there is little agreement, partly due to disagreement on acceptability judgments.
-Areas of disagreement are prepositional phrases and genitive constructions in English and German.
+In addition to these two restrictions, some further constraints have been proposed in the literature, but as to the precise nature of these additional constraints, there is little agreement, partly due to disagreement on acceptability judgements.
+Areas of disagreement involve prepositional phrases and genitive constructions in English and German.
 In this paper, we propose to resolve this disagreement on the basis of large-scale corpus data.
-But before doing so, we briefly survey four
+But before doing so, we briefly survey four key analyses: Jacobs (1983), Rooth (1985), Bayer (1996), and Büring and Hartmann (2001).
+For each theory, we summarize the predictions it makes for the possibility of PP- and DP-internal focus particles.
+Various other interesting aspects of particle distribution, such as particles adjoined to postverbal or extraposed constituents, will not be dealt with in this paper.

-1 We assume Reinhart's (1976) definition of c-command: A c-commands B iff every node C that dominates A also dominates B. We are aware of one important exception to the c-command requirement: additive focus particles, which may follow their focus associate (cf. e.g. Hoeksema and Zwarts 1991 on Dutch ook and English even, or Reis and Rosengren 1997 on German auch), and need not always c-command it.
-Compare the contrast between (i), where even is associated with the focussed subject, and (ii), where the same is attempted for the nonadditive particle only:
+1 We assume Reinhart's (1976) definition of c-command: A c-commands B iff every node C that dominates A also dominates B. We are aware of one important exception to the c-command requirement: additive focus particles, which may follow their focus associate (cf., e.g., Hoeksema & Zwarts, 1991 on Dutch ook and English even, or Reis & Rosengren, 1997 on German auch), and need not always c-command it.
+Compare the contrast between (i), where even is associated with the focused subject, and (ii), where the same is attempted for the nonadditive particle only:

-(i) The POPE will even grant you this.

-(ii) The POPE will only grant you this.
+(i) The POPE will even grant you this.(ii) The POPE will only grant you this.